Sopchoppy, Florida: Geography

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Sopchoppy has a humid subtropical climate zone (Cfa).

 History

-The town's name is a corruption of "Lockchoppe", derived from the Muskogee lokchapi (lokcha (acorn) / api (stem)), which was the old name of the nearby river.
+The city's name is a corruption of "Lockchoppe", derived from the Muskogee lokchapi ("lokcha" meaning "acorn", and "api" meaning "stem"), which was the old name of the nearby river.

-Mention of 'Sopchoppy' can be found in 1850, in a runaway slave ad published by Henry Mash in the May 7, 1850 Florida Sentinel newspaper of Tallahassee.
+Mention of Sopchoppy can be found in 1850, in a runaway slave ad published by Henry Mash in the May 7, 1850 Florida Sentinel newspaper of Tallahassee.
 This is nearly 50 years earlier than the 1894 claim noted below.

 Sopchoppy came into existence in 1894 after the CT&G Railroad Company built a railway through the area.
-It platted the town on property it already owned in the area, across the river from Greenough.
+It platted the city on property it already owned in the area, across the river from Greenough.
 To encourage people to settle the area, the railroad engaged in an advertising campaign, exaggerating the quality of the soil and climate.